abhishekakade/markdown-previewer/README.md

 This project uses [Marked.js](https://marked.js.org) and was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+You can find the live version of this poject here - [Markdown Previewer](https://abhishekakade.github.io/markdown-previewer/)

 ## Available Scripts

 In the project directory, you can run: